khronokernel/Getting-Started-With-OpenCore/README.md

 **Boot**: Settings for boot screen (leave as-is unless you know what you're doing).
 * Timeout: 5 (This sets how long OpenCore will wait until it automatically boots from the default selection).
+* ShowPicker: YES (
+* UsePicker: YES (Uses OpenCore's default GUI, set to NO if you wish to use a different GUI)

 **Debug**: Debug has special use cases, leave as-is unless you know what you're doing.
 * DisableWatchDog: NO (May need to be set for yes if macOS is stalling on something while booting)